vuolankoinen/ADT-from-FMI-open-data/README.md

 # ml_cpp

-Trying out machine learning algorithms and web hosting with C++.
+A hobby project to try out machine learning algorithm (ADT, alternating decision tree) and web hosting with C++.
-This project is hosted on OpenShift at
+This project was hosted on OpenShift while their free C++ hosting continued.
-ml-vuolankoinen.rhcloud.com